Bracketologist

 Is this something you can do full-time, and do you apply it to other sports besides college hoops?

-Asked by jayzilla about 11 years ago
+Asked by jayzilla over 11 years ago

 This isn't even my full-time job during basketball season, so no. I've thought about doing other NCAA sports, particularly baseball, but don't know the procedures (which are quite different) as well.